Rockies vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins will send Braxton Garrett (5-2) to the mound for his 19th start this season.
+- The Marlins will send Jesus Luzardo (8-5) to the mound for his 21st start this season.

-- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.
+- He has earned a quality start 11 times in 20 starts this season.

-- In 18 starts this season, Garrett has lasted five or more innings 14 times, with an average of 5.1 innings per appearance.
+- Luzardo has started 20 games this season, and he's lasted five or more innings 16 times.
+He averages 5.7 innings per appearance.

-- He has finished three appearances without allowing an earned run in 19 chances this season.
+- He has four appearances with no earned runs allowed in 20 chances this season.

 |Opponent